jack2019-cb/chronos/client/__tests__/smoke.test.md

 - Tests real substance: the integrity of the test environment.
 - No external dependencies to isolate.
 - Runs quickly and deterministically.

+---

+**Test & Documentation Review Stamp**

+> ✅ Verified: As of 2025-07-14, the implementation of smoke.test.ts fully meets the documented spec above.
+All actionables are covered by meaningful tests.
+If this documentation is changed, this approval stamp is invalidated and a new review is required.